Monits/volley-requests/README.md

 just tell the <code>ImageLoader</code> what you want and he will get it.

 ### Complex retry logic support
-Volley proides a very simple retry support, which extends timeout exponentially, and just tries over and over until it succeeds or desists.
+Volley provides a very simple retry support, which extends timeout exponentially, and just tries over and over until it succeeds or desists.

 However, we found ourselves wanting to do more.
 For instance, when dealing with